ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 A common attack in messaging abuse is the presentation of false information in the display-name portion of the RFC5322.From header field.
-For example, it is possible for the email address in that field to be an arbitrary address or domain name, while containing a well-known name (a person, brand, role, etc.) in the display name, intending to fool the end user into believing that the name is used legitimately.
+For example, it is possible for the email address in that field to be an arbitrary address or domain name while containing a well-known name (a person, brand, role, etc.) in the display name, intending to fool the end user into believing that the name is used legitimately.
 The attack is predicated on the notion that most common MUAs will